RRNX/AdventOfCode2023/README.md

 # Day 2
 Feeling a bit more confident in what im doing

 The first task was pretty easy, first I tried around with some regex, but later i found out a simple ```find()``` did the trick.
 Probably a bit to complex, I might refactor the code for the sake of convenience.

+There is probably a better solution for my handling with the variable ```invalid```.
+Couldn't think of any other solution that didn't require rewriting my entire code.